 Rigid purchasing procedures are a frequent complaint, as is a tendency for companies to regard certain issues as simply ‘out of bounds’ at the negotiating table.
 Some Western corporations are restricted by minimum profit margin requirements imposed by their foreign headquarters, which can inhibit their ability to negotiate on price or to use loss-leaders to establish market share in the early stages of business development.
 Similarly, many Western companies are unwilling to tailor their offerings sufficiently to the Chinese market, whether in terms of product specification, lead-time, payment terms or other customer requirements.

-The Chinese approach to completing deals usually involves many rounds of negotiation, and often a large number of people from different levels within an organisation will be involved in the negotiating process.
+The Chinese approach to completing deals usually involves many rounds of negotiation, and often a large number of people from different levels within a company will be involved in the negotiating process.
 Even when tacit agreements are in place, contracts can often be redrawn several times before a final agreement is in place, which can be frustrating to foreign businesspeople unfamiliar with Chinese negotiating practices.

 Before moving on to discuss what changes foreign companies can make to improve their marketing and selling approaches, it is worth considering why Western companies often target the Chinese market in an inappropriate way.
 There are a number of reasons for this lack of understanding about how to market in China, most of which largely stem from a lack of experience.